Ivan Alexander of Bulgaria: Early rule

 The new ruler set about consolidating his position by regaining territories recently lost to the Byzantine Empire.
-In 1331 Ivan Alexander campaigned around Adrianople and reconquered northeastern Thrace.
+In 1331 Ivan Alexander Asen campaigned around Adrianople and reconquered northeastern Thrace.
 Meanwhile, Stefan Uroš IV Dušan deposed his father Stefan Uroš III Dečanski and became Serbian king in 1331.
 This helped normalize the previously tense relations between the two countries.
-Ivan Alexander and Stefan Uroš IV Dušan concluded an alliance, which was cemented by the marriage of the Serbian king to Helena of Bulgaria, a sister of Ivan Alexander, on Easter 1332.
+Ivan Alexander Asen and Stefan Uroš IV Dušan concluded an alliance, which was cemented by the marriage of the Serbian king to Helena of Bulgaria, a sister of Ivan Alexander, on Easter 1332.

 At about the same time, Belaur, a brother of Michael Asen III, rebelled in Vidin, probably in support of his deposed nephew Ivan Stefan's claim to the throne.
 The advance of the Byzantine Emperor Andronikos III Palaiologos against Bulgaria in the summer of 1332 protracted military operations against the rebels.
-The Byzantines overran Bulgarian-controlled northeastern Thrace, but Ivan Alexander rushed southward with a small army and swiftly caught up with Andronikos III at Rusokastro.
+The Byzantines overran Bulgarian-controlled northeastern Thrace, but Ivan Alexander Asen rushed southward with a small army and swiftly caught up with Andronikos III at Rusokastro.

 Nobody of our first tsars seems to us like this great tsar Ivan Alexander, in his military power he looks to us like a second ancient Alexander the Great, in faith and piety he is a second Saint Constantine; he captured thus all his enemies, put them under his knees and established firm peace in the Universe.